-- be filed with the Review Committee, or, if the Executive Director is the respondent, with the Chair of the Board of Directors; - be filed within six months of the incident or within six months of the last incident if multiple incidents have occurred; - Include detailed dates, time, places and circumstances; - Be signed by the complainant. - If the Executive Director is involved, the Review Committee should include the Managing Director, Chair of the Board and two other Board members.
+- be filed with the Executive Director, or, if the Executive Director is the respondent, with the Chair of the Personnel Committee or the Board Chair; - be filed within six months of the incident or within six months of the last incident if multiple incidents have occurred; - Include detailed dates, time, places and circumstances; - Be signed by the complainant. - If the Executive Director is involved, the Committee should include the Chair of the Board or the Chair of the Personnel Committee, and one Board member.

-Within ten working days the Executive Director will advise the Chair of the Board of the complaint and someone from the Review Committee will be assigned to investigate the complaint.
+Within ten working days the Executive Director will advise the Chair of the Personnel Committee or Chair of the Board of the complaint and someone from the Personnel Committee will be assigned to investigate the complaint.

 The investigator meets with the complainant within the next ten working days to clarify the situation and to determine that it meets the criteria for investigation, as follows:

-- A grievance that can be addressed by this policy is defined as a difference occurring between staff/executive director/board of directors arising from the interpretation, application, administration or alleged contravention of the organization's policies - If a person is being dismissed because of theft, assault, fraud or other reckless or willful acts or omissions that would jeopardize the safety of another person or the operation of the organization, the grievance procedure will not be utilized.
+- A grievance that can be addressed by this policy is defined as a difference occurring between staff/executive director/board of directors arising from the interpretation, application, administration or alleged contravention of the organization's policies - If a person is being dismissed because of theft, assault, fraud or other reckless or willful acts or omissions that would jeopardize the safety of another person or the operation of the organization, the grievance procedure will not be utilized